plafer/Tissue.jl/NOTES.md

 + Make sure the implementation is free of data races.
     + Any data that is written by a thread and read by others should be protected by lock or atomic operation.
++ Make graph states explicit: READY, STARTED, STOPPING (which transitions back to READY)
+    + This can then be used to allow the user to properly start/stop the graph as many times as they want

 # Known issues
 + There is currently no way to dynamically change the parameters of the calculator in a graph (e.g. pass as command line argument)